njtierney/validateHOT/README.md

-product of that assortment) and the frequency (how many products are on average a purchase option). <code>turf()</code> currently provides both the *threshold* approach (<code>approach = ‘thres’</code>; all products that exceed a threshold are considered, e.g., a purchase option; Chrzan & Orme, 2019, p.
+product of that assortment) and the frequency (how many products are on average a purchase option). <code>turf()</code> currently provides both the *threshold* approach (<code>approach = ‘thres’</code>; all products that exceed a threshold are considered, e.g., as purchase option; Chrzan & Orme, 2019, p.
 112) and the *first choice* approach (<code>approach = ‘thres’</code>; only product with highest utility is considered as purchase option; Chrzan & Orme, 2019, p.
 111).